dimsamaras/aws-lifecycle-hook/README.md

 ******
-INSTALL ssm-agent & awscli in the instances @ user-data CHANGE configs & TAKE IMAGEs!
+INSTALL ssm-agent & awscli in the instances @ user-data CHANGE configs & TAKE IMAGEs! (move all logs to the same directory  ... edit in the various .conf files)